 Jewelry photography can be tricky.
-For those of you who are learning to DIY product photos, I’ve outlined some equipment suggestions and a whole bunch of tips on how to photograph jewelry on a white background.
+For those of you who are learning to DIY product photos at home or in a small studio, this page is for you.
+I’ve outlined some budget equipment suggestions and a whole bunch of tips and ideas on how to photograph jewelry on a white background.

 Do you need a DSLR?
 Which lenses to buy?
 What camera settings should you use?
 What type of a white backdrop to use?
 How do you edit jewelry in Photoshop?
 Should you buy a standard jewelry photography kit?